Garcia-Kirsten/Garcia-Kirsten/README.md

 <br clear="both">

-<h3 align="left">An Industrial Engineering student from Technological institute of the Philippines</h3>
+<h3 align="left">An Industrial Engineering student from the Technological Institute of the Philippines</h3>

 ###